Articles on: Troubleshooting

 In the left bar, click on the cog (⚙️) icon for Preferences

-Click on the button Share logs with Curiosity
+Click the button Share logs with Curiosity

 The app will send us an email with the logs.